CerebriumAI/juicefs-csi-driver/docs/en/guide/daemonset-mount.md

 ### Configure Node Affinity

-There are two ways to configure node affinity for DaemonSet mount pods:
+There are two ways to configure node affinity for DaemonSet Mount Pods:

 #### Method 1: ConfigMap (Recommended for existing StorageClasses)